Titling a Vehicle or Trailer in Virginia

 Step 1: Present the following documents

-For in-state vehicles, you will need:
+For in-state vehicles or trailers, you will need:

 - Virginia title with the "Assignment of Title by Owner" and "Application for New Owner Certificate of Title and Registration" sections completed or, if the vehicle is new, provide the Manufacturer's Certificate of Origin/Manufacturer's Statement of Origin (MCO or MSO).
 If titling with an MCO or MSO, complete an Application for Title and Registration (VSA 17A).
 NOTE: When titling in the name of a business, the applicant should include the business name, applicant's name, and the applicant’s position with the business.
 For quality assurance purposes, provide the company Employer Identification Number (EIN).